 Setting value Description Tone A value appropriate for the selected tone is automatically set.
 Off Turn off the effect.
 1 to 10 The higher the number, the stronger the effect.

-- Trace the touch ring to change the desired setting value. - 5.
-Repeat steps 3 and 4 as necessary.
+• Trace the touch ring to change the desired setting value.

 List of Acoustic Piano Sound Setting Items